-Wendy had two weeks of vacation but I only had one, therefore, we decided I would leave the trail before she would continue on to the Denver area.
+Wendy had two weeks of vacation, but I only had one; therefore, we decided I would leave the trail before she would continue on to the Denver area.
 We planned to start our hike in the town of Leadville and head north.
 A good bail-out point for me would be in the town of Frisco, about 58 trail miles from Leadville.
-Frisco sits on Interstate 70 (I-70) and daily commercial bus service was available to take me back to Kansas City.
+Frisco sits on Interstate 70 (I-70), and a daily commercial bus service was available to take me back to Kansas City.
 Wendy would continue hiking the remaining 101 miles north to return to her car.

 Transportation to our starting point was also facilitated by one of her relatives who lived in the Denver area.
 Wendy’s Uncle Neil agreed to drive us to Leadville, the highest mountain city in the United States at an elevation of 10,152 feet.

 Uncle Neil liked to talk.
 A lot.
-Wendy’s dad on the other hand does not talk a lot.
+Wendy’s dad, on the other hand, does not talk a lot.
 Not that he doesn’t like to talk, instead because his older brother Neil talked so much, Kent was not able to get a word in edgewise.
 Our trip to Leadville would be an informational and memorable one.
 In part because Uncle Neil was a very intelligent person.
-He was a civil engineer that worked many years for the US Geological Service.
-He headed up the earthen dam construction, monitoring and inspection program when he lived in D.C., and was called to testify before a Congressional committee at least once, on the topic of earthen dam safety.
+He was a civil engineer that worked for many years for the US Geological Service.
+He headed up the earthen dam construction, monitoring, and inspection program when he lived in D.C. and was called to testify before a Congressional committee at least once on the topic of earthen dam safety.
 Little did we know his knowledge would transform our shuttling to the trailhead into a rolling pronouncement of facts and trivia along the way.

 The Eisenhower–Johnson Tunnel

-The dual-bore, four-lane vehicular tunnel is the longest mountain tunnel (about 1.7 miles) and highest point on the US Interstate Highway System.
-Initial engineering estimates for the first bore (called the Eisenhower bore) was $42 million dollars.
+The dual-bore, four-lane vehicular tunnel is the longest mountain tunnel (about 1.7 miles) and the highest point on the US Interstate Highway System.
+Initial engineering estimates for the first bore (called the Eisenhower bore) were $42 million dollars.
 The actual construction costs climbed to over $108 million dollars.
 A big reason for the cost overrun was due to the geology of the mountain.
 Engineers discovered several unstable faults bisecting the path of the excavation.
-As a result, as the bore commenced and encountered the cracks, the unstable ceiling rocks caved in and three workers lost their lives.
+As a result, as the bore commenced and encountered the cracks, the unstable ceiling rocks caved in, and three workers lost their lives.
 The solution, according to Uncle Neil, was the use of an engineering method not used before.
 They would freeze the rock.
-By drilling many pilot holes above and around the pathway of the bore hole, pipes with liquid were inserted then chilled below freezing, to solidify and stabilize the rock.
+By drilling many pilot holes above and around the pathway of the borehole, pipes with liquid were inserted then chilled below freezing to solidify and stabilize the rock.

 On average, the tunnels accommodate an average of over 33,000 vehicles a day.
-The flow of traffic is constantly monitored and systems are in place to halt traffic due to accidents or trucks/trailers that are too tall to safely travel through the tunnel (or not at all!).
+The flow of traffic is constantly monitored, and systems are in place to halt traffic due to accidents or trucks/trailers that are too tall to safely travel through the tunnel (or not at all!).
 Huge amounts of power are needed to run the ventilation systems and to light the development.
-The electric bill for the tunnel complex is about $70,000 a month and a staff of 52 full time persons are employed in the operations 24/7.
+The electric bill for the tunnel complex is about $70,000 a month, and a staff of 52 full-time persons is employed in the operations 24/7.